Classes Fall 2026-Spring 2027

 Lauren Nyc

-AP Environmental Science is a college-level environmental science course.
-This course is taught as a traditional science course, incorporating laboratory activities, virtual activities, short-term projects, long-term studies, and field investigations.
-While not required, students will find it beneficial if they have already taken high-school biology and chemistry prior to this class.
-Students should expect to spend 6-10 hours a week outside of class doing assigned readings, assigned projects, watching videos, lab work, and studying for the AP exam.
+AP Psychology (strict 9th grade minimum) is a college-level social science course.
+This course will follow AP guidelines to prepare students to take the AP exam in May 2027.
+This is a college-level class and students should expect to spend 6-10 hours a week outside of class doing assigned readings, assigned projects, watching videos, lab work (yes, there are labs in psychology!), and studying for the AP exam.
 Grades are provided for this course in addition to the AP exam score.
-This is a college-level class.
-There is an additional lab fee for this course, and parents are responsible for registering students for the AP exam, approximately $100.

-Please Note: It is not required to sit for the AP exam to take this class, but that does not reduce the courseload.
+Please Note: It is not required to sit for the AP exam to take this class, but that does not reduce the course load and class expectations.
 Students can still list it on their transcript as an AP class, whether or not they take the exam.
 To be eligible for college credit, most colleges/universities require a 4 or 5 on the exam.

 Topics covered in this course include: